ChiChou/TuttiFrutti/README.md

 **Why not SwiftUI?**

 It's cool and funny, but I want this tool to be compatible for more systems.
 It's not that complex to use all those fancy Rx technonogies.
-You researchers are used to command line interfaces after all.
+We researchers are used to command line interfaces after all.

 **What's the difference between this and ObjectiveSee?**